 |Orientation||Cost driven||Process driven|

 As shown with Musicality’s products, not only are there different costs for each product when comparing traditional allocation with an activity-based costing, but ABC showed that the Solo product creates a loss for the company.
 Activity-based costing is a more accurate method, because it assigns overhead based on the activities that drive the overhead costs.
 It can be concluded, then, that the cost and subsequent gross loss for each unit’s sales provide a more accurate picture than the overall cost and gross profit under the traditional method.
-Table 6.4 compares the cost per unit using the different cost systems and shows how different the costs can be depending on the method used.
+The image below compares the cost per unit using the different cost systems and shows how different the costs can be depending on the method used.

 Advantages and Disadvantages of the Traditional Method of Calculating Overhead